knoexus/swansea-M35-bddm/cw2/README.txt

 Supplementary notebooks:

-1) Supplementary_Predicting_Seller.ipynb
+1) Supplementary_Association.ipynb
-The purpose of this notebook is to illustrate how real estate agents could be predicted using ANN.
+In this notebook we use a different (to modelling) approach to recommend real estate agents using Association Rule Mining.
 To run the code please run each cell one by one in a sequential order.

-2) Supplementary_Association.ipynb
-In this notebook we use a different approach to recommend real estate agents, using Association Rule Mining.
-To run the code please run each cell one by one in a sequential order.
+'Experiments' section can fully be skipped.